wryfi/mountaineer/README.md

-# mountaineer: enumerate your gear
+# Mountaineer: enumerate your gear

-An anagram of `enumeration`, `mountaineer` is an application and API for managing your operations inventory and environments.
-The idea behind mountaineer is that you should be able to enumerate all the things in your environment, from a single, canonical, authoritative source.
+An anagram of `enumeration`, `mountaineer` is a Django application and API for managing your operations inventory and environments, from rack to container.
+The idea behind mountaineer is that you should be able to enumerate all the things in your environment -- racks, switches, PDUs, servers, virtual machines, networks, containers, and clusters -- from a single, canonical, authoritative source.

-This iteration is an open source port of work that started at one of my employers (with their blessing), but I have built some verison of a system like this almost everywhere I have worked as an ops engineer.
+Once you have a well-defined enumeration of these objects, you can begin to build orchestration and management tools around them, in a single, unified interface.
+Mountaineer provides a framework for building this kind of system, and includes some add-on packages for using Mountaineer with SaltStack.

 ##  inventory-driven infrastructure